AnyChart/docs.anychart.com/Basic_Charts/TreeMap_Chart.md

 * **size** to set sizes
 * **value** to set values

-In addition, it is possible to add custom fields to your data – see the [Labels and Tooltips](#labels_and_tooltips) section of this article.
+In addition, it is possible to add custom fields to your data – read the [Labels and Tooltips](#labels_and_tooltips) section of this article to learn how you can use this feature.

 There are two ways to arrange data for a Treemap chart: [as a tree](../Working_with_Data/Using_Data_Tree_Model) or [as a table](../Working_with_Data/Using_Table_Data_Model).